History of Fortnite in Timeline

 June 2018: Fortnite Battle Royale Pro-Am at E3 2018

-In June 2018, Epic Games arranged a Fortnite Battle Royale pro–am at E3 2018, matching streamers and professional players with celebrities.
+In June 2018, Epic Games arranged a Fortnite Battle Royale pro–am with 50 pairs of streamers and professional players matched with celebrities at E3 2018.

 In 2018, Fortnite won the award for Best Ongoing Game by PC Gamer and IGN.
 IGN also nominated it for "Best Nintendo Switch Game", "Best Mobile Game", and "Best Action Game".